ibm-cloud-docs/cloud-object-storage/iam.md

 | Reader              | In addition to Content Reader actions, Readers can list buckets and/or objects but not modify them. | <ul><li>List buckets</li><li>List and download objects</li></ul>                    |
 | Writer              | In addition to Reader actions, Writers can create buckets and upload objects. | <ul><li>Create new buckets and objects</li><li>Remove buckets and objects</li></ul> |
 | Manager             | In addition to Writer actions, Managers can complete privileged actions that affect access control. | <ul><li>Add a retention policy</li><li>Add a bucket firewall</li></ul>              |
 {: caption="Table 3.
-IAM service access roles and actions" caption-side="top"}
+IAM service access roles and actions"}

 For information about assigning user roles in the UI, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser).